vukuskokovic/UskokDB/README.md

 ParameterHandler.ParamterConverters[typeof(NameClass)] = new DefaultParamterConverter<NameClass, string>(nameClass => nameClass.Value, (str) => new NameClass { Value = str }, MaxNameLength)
 ```
 ## Column Attribute
-### You can use the column attribute in order to specify a name for a certian property ad here is an example of this
+### You can use the column attribute in order to specify a name for a certain property and here is an example of this
 ```cs
 class Person {
     [Column("name")]